Power consumption and compliance with standards

 As I have already proved in detail in my basic article “The battle of graphics card against power supply – power consumption and load peaks demystified”, there are also higher loads in the millisecond range, which can lead to unexplainable shutdowns in the case of unfavorably designed or improperly equipped power supplies.
 The TBP (Typical Board Power) measured by the graphics card manufacturer or the reviewers alone does not really help in this case for a stable system design.

 Peaks with intervals between 1 and 10 ms can lead to shutdowns in very fast reacting protective circuits (OPP, OCP), especially in multi-rail power supplies, although the average power consumption is still within the standard.
-For this card, I would therefore calculate at least 430 bsi 450 watts for the normal OC with up to 370 watts as the power limit as the graphics card load in proportion to the total secondary power consumption of the system, in order to have enough reserves for the worst case scenario.
+For this card, I would therefore calculate at least 350 watts of the total power consumption of the system on the secondary side with a normal OC with up to 240 watts as power limit as graphics card load, in order to have enough reserves for the worst case scenario.
 A short excerpt with higher resolution shows us now the 20 ms measurements (10 μS intervals), as I let them run automatically for value determination: